Ray Allen: Miami Heat (2012–2014)

-2012–2013: Second championship
+2012–2013: second championship

 Allen's initial plan in the summer of 2012 was to stay with the Boston Celtics.
 He was reportedly seeking a three-year, $24 million contract whereas the Celtics were offering a two-year, $12 million deal.
 Further internal discord with a bench role and a Rondo-focused approach led to Allen rejecting the Celtics and instead choosing to sign a two-year, $6 million deal with the Miami Heat.
 The Heat were limited to their mid-level exception amount of slightly more than $3 million per season.

 During Allen's first season with the Miami Heat, he averaged 10.9 points per game and made 88.6% of his free throws while playing an average of 25.8 minutes per game.
 On April 25, 2013, while playing Milwaukee in Game 3 of the first round of the playoffs, Allen made his 322nd career three-pointer in the playoffs, which broke Reggie Miller's record for most three-pointers made in NBA playoff history.
 Allen returned to his favorite #34 jersey upon joining the Heat.

-In Game 6 of the NBA Finals against the San Antonio Spurs, as the Heat trailed by three points, Allen made a game-tying 3-pointer with 5.2 seconds left in the fourth quarter to force overtime.
-Having rallied from a 10-point deficit at the end of the third quarter, the Heat won in overtime 103–100 over the San Antonio Spurs and forced a seventh game in the series.
+In Game 6 of the NBA Finals against the San Antonio Spurs, Allen played 41 minutes in Game 6 off the bench and scored 9 points on 3-for-8 field goal shooting; his game-tying three-pointer was the only three-pointer he made in three attempts.
+Allen also had one defensive rebound and two assists.
+As the Heat trailed by three points, Allen made a game-tying 3-pointer with 5.2 seconds left in the fourth quarter to force overtime.
 With the Heat leading 101–100, Allen stole the ball from Manu Ginóbili under the Spurs' basket and drew a foul with 1.9 seconds remaining in the overtime period.
 Allen made both ensuing free throws to put Miami up 103–100.
-Allen played 41 minutes in Game 6 off the bench and scored 9 points on 3-for-8 field goal shooting; his game-tying three-pointer was the only three-pointer he made in three attempts.
-Allen also had one defensive rebound and two assists.
+Having rallied from a 10-point deficit at the end of the third quarter, the Heat won in overtime 103–100 over the San Antonio Spurs and forced a seventh game in the series.
 In Game 7, which the Heat won 95–88 to win its second consecutive championship, Allen played 20 minutes off the bench.
 Although he made none of 4 field goal attempts and had 3 turnovers, Allen recorded 4 defensive rebounds and 4 assists.